Seneca-BSA/bsa/docs/ses250/lab2.md

 - each row (1-63) from column “a” to “e” are inter-connected
 - each row (1-63) from column “f” to “j” are inter-connected

 Figures 2.4 and 2.5 are photos of a full-size breadboard and a half-size breadboard.
-Note how the tie-points are connected together by the metal strips.
+Note how the tie points are connected by the metal strips.
 Only one component connection should connect to each tie-point.
 Figure 2.6 shows an electrical connection sketch of a half-size breadboard.

 ![Figure 2.4 Full-Size 830 Tie Points Breadboard](lab2-full-size-breadboard.png)